 IMPORTANT NOTE: You will have to pay for their travel but not for their food and lodge.
 Decide upon this with your guide and/or porter before hiring them.
 For regions near Kathmandu like Langtang and Manaslu, hire from Kathmandu.
 For Annapurna, hire from Pokhara.

 How much to tip when trekking in Nepal

 You do not need to tip taxi drivers.

-How much you tip guides and porters really depends on your satisfaction.
-Tipping is a newly accepted custom of Nepal and there is no minimum/maximum range for tips.
+How much you tip guides and porters depends on your satisfaction.
+Tipping is a new custom in Nepal and there is no fixed range for tips.

-However, if you are happy with their services but worrying you might under or over tip the guide and porter, then 15% of the total pay is a good tip.
+However, if you are happy with their services, then 15% of the total pay is a good tip.

 They will be happy with whatever you give them.